HIT Entertainment: 1989–1999: Becoming independent

 A new character came to the company's attention in 1996, when advertising executive and would-be cartoonist Keith Chapman pitched his idea to HIT Entertainment.
-Chapman's character was a little builder named Bob the Builder.
+Chapman's character was a general contractor named Bob the Builder.
 While a number of other producers had turned down the idea, HIT recognized its potential and bought the rights to developing the Bob the Builder character into a television series.
+The deal saw Chapman retain a share of the copyright and also a contractual clause which sees his name appear on all media & merchandise related to the character.

-With another offering in 1997, HIT increased its capitalization and move to the primary London Stock Exchange, whose funding HIT would use to develop some of its first original series, including Brambly Hedge, Percy the Park Keeper, and Kipper, which became its first hit on ITV.
+With another offering in 1997, HIT increased its capitalization and move to the primary London Stock Exchange, whose funding HIT would use to develop some of its first original series including Brambly Hedge, Percy the Park Keeper, and Kipper, which became its first hit on ITV.

 In 1998, HIT formed its own animation production company, HOT Animation, and its Consumers Product Division.
 The BBC agreed to broadcast Bob the Builder.
-HIT signed a series of American broadcasting deals starting with Nickelodeon for Kipper and expanded to Starz/Encore for the Brambly Hedge and Percy the Park Keeper television series, HBO Family for the Anthony Ant cartoon series and Animal Planet for the Wylands Ocean World wildlife program.
+HIT signed a series of American broadcasting deals starting with Nickelodeon for Kipper expanding to Starz/Encore for the Brambly Hedge and Percy the Park Keeper television series; HBO Family for the Anthony Ant cartoon series, and Animal Planet for the Wylands Ocean World wildlife program.
 Kipper won the 1998 BAFTA Award for Best Children's Animation.
 At the end of the year, HIT offered another group of shares.

 In 1999, HIT had 10 first-run television series in the United States and started an American subsidiary.
-In April, Bob the Builder successfully debuted on the BBC, and in July the company made another public offering of stock.
+In April, Bob the Builder successfully debuted on the BBC; in July the company made another public offering of stock.
 An American deal for Bob the Builder was signed in December with Nickelodeon to start airing in January 2001.
 Mattel signed a five-year licensing agreement for the development of the Angelina Ballerina television series.